 Federal law generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
 But in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
 (12 C.F.R. § 1024.41).

 Again, most foreclosures in West Virginia are nonjudicial.

 The trustee has to send you a notice of sale by certified mail a reasonable amount of time before the sale takes place.
 (W. Va.
 Code § 38-1-4, Joy v.
 Chessie Employees Fed.
 Credit Union, 411 S.E.2d 261 (W.Va.
 1991)).
 To learn what time frame is considered reasonable, you’ll want to confer with a foreclosure lawyer.
+In the Joy case, the court decided that 18 days was reasonable.
 Under West Virginia law, the notice is complete when the trustee mails the notice of sale, regardless of whether the mail is returned as refused or is undeliverable.
 (W.Va.
 Code § 38-1-4).

 The trustee also has to publish a copy of the notice of sale in a newspaper, generally once a week for two weeks.
 (W. Va.
 Code § 38-1-4, § 59-3-2).
 Then, the property is sold at a foreclosure sale.

 The sale is an auction, open to all bidders.
 The lender bids on the property using a "credit bid" rather than bidding cash.
 With a credit bid, the lender gets a credit up to the amount of the borrower’s debt.
 The highest bidder at the sale becomes the new owner of the property.